 How to apply: step-by-step

-We're so happy you're thinking about studying at the University of the Year.
+We're so happy you're thinking about studying at NTU.
 We know this is your biggest adventure yet, so we’re here to show you the way.
 Here’s your step-by-step guide on how to apply.

 Key things to remember

 - You can apply to UCAS from 1 September for entry the following Autumn.
 Get started on your application early so you have plenty of time to get it right!